zcorpan/html-parser-book/manuscript/parser.md

 >
 > I've made this change.

-So now these map to the correct mathematical angle brackets that didn’t exist in Unicode when HTML 4.01 was written.
+So now these map to the correct mathematical angle brackets that didn't exist in Unicode when HTML 4.01 was written.

 An interesting aspect is parsing of named character references that lack the trailing semicolon.
 The parser will expand them to the corresponding character even when the next character is an alphanumeric.